cassidyjames/cassidyjames.github.io/_posts/2023-10-09-use-commit-flatpak-inside-outside-toolbx.md

 git config --global core.editor "flatpak run re.sonny.Commit"
 ```

 ...don't work in this context.
-I _could_ modify it to work in the container by using `flatpak-spawn` (which, despite its name, you can use to spawn things outside of toolbx containers as well as outside of flatpaks), but then it won't work on the host!
-So I need to dynamically handle both cases...
+I _could_ modify it to work in the container by using `flatpak-spawn` (which, despite its name, you can use to spawn things outside of toolbx containers as well as outside of flatpaks), but then it won't work on the host, which I also need!
+So I have to dynamically handle both cases...

 After a bit of trial and error, I came up with this kludge: